Alex Grech's blog

 Rio.
 The word alone triggers a chain of postcard clichés.
 That Duran Duran video.
 Jesus on Corcovado with his arms sweeping over Sugar Loaf mountain.
 Carnaval.
 The land of samba, the tanga, verde e amarelo, beautiful football, beautiful people and all night parties.
 Then the other Rio... the dark underbelly of violent crime, drug culture, corrupt police, Central Station and City of God.

-.
+Everything about Rio is a contradiction.
 It’s all black or white.
 You will either love it or run away fast, murmured the Sicilian seated next to me, as the Varig flight touched down at Tom Jobim Airport.
 He was in Rio for his 15th visit.

 Rio is a full frontal assault to the senses.
 You wake up suddenly to the sound of bird song or a street vendor selling water melons.
 You leave an Alexander Calder exhibition downtown, walk round one block and find a cow tied to some railings.
 Everything is cheek by jowl.
 The ocean and the sand and the great curves of the beaches with the elegant high-rise hotels and apartments.
 And glued, on the hills, at the edge of the forest, in full view of the privileged, is the scar of the favelas.

-.
+You have to quickly get into the swing of things.
 Especially, if like me, you only have 14 days to burn.
 I was told to leave my watch and credit card at home and to dress ‘poor’.
 We’re lucky – we tan quickly and blend in.

 But we’re not Cariocas.
 To understand them, you have to first understand something about their music.
 And then, start tuning to the rhythm of their conversations.
 And finally, you will notice the way they hold themselves, the way they walk.
 And how they dance.